grai-io/jaffle_shop/README.md

 ## Testing grai with DBT and Postgres project: `jaffle_shop_grai`

-`jaffle_shop` is a fictional ecommerce store invented by our friends at DBT.
-The original DBT reposiroty from which this is forked, transformed raw data into two models, customer and orders, ready for analytics.
-This repo builds on that to allow you to create a grai project with two sources from the same data, DBT and postgres.
+`jaffle_shop` is a fictional eCommerce store invented by our friends at DBT.
+The original DBT repository from which this is forked, transformed raw data into two models, customer and orders, ready for analytics.
+This repo builds on that to allow you to create a grai project with two connectors from the same data, DBT and postgres.

 ### What is this repo?
 What this repo _is_:
 - A self-contained playground grai project, focused on postgres and DBT.
-- Pre requisites are Docker, Python and a spirit of adventure.
+- Pre-requisites are Docker, Python and a spirit of adventure.

 ### Running this project
 To get up and running with this project: